ignsagita/timeseries-nn/README.md

 Energy demand forecasting is critical for balancing supply, reducing costs, and supporting renewable integration.
 This project demonstrates how advanced machine learning models can improve energy demand forecasting and pattern detection.
 Using Sweden’s SE_3 electricity market as a case, it compares traditional statistical methods with modern neural networks, enabling better decision-making for energy planning, operations, and market analysis.
 In more detail, the repository (in `timeseries_nn.ipynb`) demonstrates exploratory analysis, motif discovery, seasonal analysis, forecasting, and classification techniques for electricity load data.
-In a global picture, better forecasting could lead to lower operational costs and, with classification, we can detect anomalies for outages or demand spikes.
+In a global picture, better forecasting could lead to lower operational costs, and with classification, we can detect anomalies for outages or demand spikes.

 ---